An extraterrestrial experience in Wadi Rum.

 Most of us at this point in human history can only dream of journeying to Mars.
 But traveling in South Jordan and staying in a Martian tent brings that out-of-this-world experience just that little bit closer to earth.

-About Jiri Duzar:
+About our guest author Jiri Duzar:

 Jiri is a destination marketer based in New York where he promotes the Czech Republic to U.S. and Canadian travelers.
 Between 2013 and 2015, he led a film tourism campaign called "Czech Republic - like a scene from a movie" introducting the Czech Republic as a world-class film tourism destination.
 Jiri also freelancers as a photographer and recently co-founded a specialty coffee company.